We spent over 800 hours testing the best air purifiers — here are our top 5

 Buy it if

-✅ You want a powerful yet stylish air purifier that looks great in any room - without being an eyesore.
+✅ You want a powerful yet stylish air purifier that looks great in any room, without being an eyesore.

-✅ You want a great, user-friendly App that communicates important information in easily digestible messages and data delivery charts.
+✅ You want a user-friendly App that communicates important information in easily digestible messages and data delivery charts.

 ✅ You want fast operation and a variety of seven filters to choose from, depending on your specific requirements.
 These offer different levels of filtration for various types of airborne particles.

-Don't buy if
+Don't buy it if

 The bottom line